-- NEW: the function cdlua_getcanvas retreives the pointer of a canvas created in Lua. - CORRECTION: the PS header had same flaws, the character ":" was missing in some DCS attributes. - CORRECTION: screen resolution was wrong in the Win32 driver, this afects the size of the canvas in milimeters. - CORRECTION: in the Win32 driver the creation of a polygon for clipping does not activate the clipping. - CORRECTION: in the Win32 driver the function cdNativeFont using "-d" parameter need some ajusts.
-Also the returned string does not contains all the used parameters. - CORRECTION: in the Win32 driver the function cdPutImageRectRGBA had a positioning error. - NEW: in Win32 the function cdUseContextPlus change the behavior of the Windows drivers NativeWindow, IUP, Image, Printer, EMF and Double Buffer to make them use the GDI+ for drawing.
+- NEW: the function cdlua_getcanvas retreives the pointer of a canvas created in Lua. - NEW: in Win32 the function cdUseContextPlus change the behavior of the Windows drivers NativeWindow, IUP, Image, Printer, EMF and Double Buffer to make them use the GDI+ for drawing.
 GDI+ does not have support for XOR Write Mode, but it has other resources like: transparency, anti-aliasing, gradient filling, bezier lines and filled cardinal splines.
 WC functions are directly implemented in the base driver.
-Two new functions were created to support transparency in the CD color coding: cdEncodeAlpha and cdDecodeAlpha.Check the documentation for more information.
+Two new functions were created to support transparency in the CD color coding: cdEncodeAlpha and cdDecodeAlpha.Check the documentation for more information. - IMPROVEMENT: the Lua binding is now distributed in the same package.
+There is only one version number. - CORRECTION: the PS header had same flaws, the character ":" was missing in some DCS attributes. - CORRECTION: screen resolution was wrong in the Win32 driver, this afects the size of the canvas in milimeters. - CORRECTION: in the Win32 driver the creation of a polygon for clipping does not activate the clipping. - CORRECTION: in the Win32 driver the function cdNativeFont using "-d"